freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/state-name-puzzle.md

 # --description--

-**State name** is a <em>wordplay</em> in which you take the letters from two different state names and rearrange them to create two new state names.
+**State name** is a <em>word puzzle</em> in which you take the letters from two U.S. state names and rearrange them to form the names of two different U.S. states.

 Example: